pbayer/DiscreteEventsCompanion.jl/docs/src/examples/examples.md

 # Examples - overview

-The examples are intended to show how `Simulate.jl` can be used and how different approaches to modeling and simulation can be employed and combined with it.
+The examples are intended to show how `DiscreteEvents.jl` can be used and how different approaches to modeling and simulation can be employed and combined with it.

 - [**Table tennis**](tabletennis.md): a state-based simulation,
 - [**Single server**](singleserver.md): an activity-based simulation of a single